QC-Edu/IntroQM/_sources/problems/Final_Project_Ideas.md

 1. Compute the polarizability of H atom, showing that the bound-state H-atom wavefunctions are not a complete set.
 (Also look at expanding a sharp and/or a diffuse orbital with a H-atom basis.)

-1. Plot the effective nuclear charge felt by an electron in an orbital.
-How does it relate to the decay rate of the orbital?
+1. ~~Plot the effective nuclear charge felt by an electron in an orbital.
+How does it relate to the decay rate of the orbital?~~ (Project Claimed)

 1. Build a simple "lattice" models for solids in 1, 2, and/or 3 dimensions.